The Future of Design: 3 AI Trends Every Creative Professional Should Watch in 2026

 1. Strategic Questioning

 AI is a world-class answer engine, but it is a mediocre question engine.
 It cannot yet determine if the problem a client thinks they have is the one they actually need to solve.
 The designer who can pause a project to ask, "Wait, why are we even building this?" is the only one the AI cannot replace.
-This is the heart of Design Thinking.
+This is the heart of design thinking.

 2. Emotional Resonance